fabric/fabric/sites/www/upgrading.rst

         ``env.host``, ``env.port``, ``env.user``) and call global methods which
         implicitly reference them (``run``/``sudo``/etc)
       - Removed
-      - The primary API is now properly OOP: instantiate `.Connection` objects and call their methods.
+      - The primary API is now properly OOP: instantiate `fabric.connection.Connection` objects and call their methods.
 These objects encapsulate all connection state (user, host, gateway, etc) and have their own SSH client instances.
     * - Emphasis on serialized "host strings" as method of setting user, host, port, etc
       - Ported/Removed
-      - `.Connection` *can* accept a shorthand "host string"-like argument, but the primary API is now explicit user, host, port, etc keyword arguments.
+      - `fabric.connection.Connection` *can* accept a shorthand "host string"-like argument, but the primary API is now explicit user, host, port, etc keyword arguments.

-        Additionally, many arguments/settings/etc that expected a host string in v1 will now expect a `.Connection` instance instead.
+        Additionally, many arguments/settings/etc that expected a host string in v1 will now expect a `fabric.connection.Connection` instance instead.
     * - Use of "roles" as global named lists of host strings
       - Ported
-      - This need is now served by `.Group` objects (which wrap some number of `.Connection` instances with "do a thing to all members" methods.)
+      - This need is now served by `fabric.group.Group` objects (which wrap some number of `fabric.connection.Connection` instances with "do a thing to all members" methods.)
 Users can create & organize these any way they want.

         See the line items for ``--roles`` (:ref:`upgrading-cli`), ``env.roles`` (:ref:`upgrading-env`) and ``@roles``